On the effective version of Serre's open image theorem: Introduction

 Suppose from now on that $E$ is without complex multiplication, i.e., assume that the geometric endomorphism ring of $E$ is trivial.
-A landmark theorem of Serre \cite{Se1972}, known as the open image theorem, establishes that if $\ell$ is sufficiently large, then $\bar{\rho}_{E,\ell}$ is surjective.
+A celebrated theorem of Serre \cite{Se1972}, known as the open image theorem, establishes that if $\ell$ is sufficiently large, then $\bar{\rho}_{E,\ell}$ is surjective.
 Let $c(E)$ denote the least positive integer such that if $\ell > c(E)$, then $\bar{\rho}_{E,\ell}$ is surjective.\footnote{The choice to define $c(E)$ in terms of $\bar{\rho}_{E,\ell}$ instead of $\rho_{E,\ell}$ is somewhat arbitrary.
 Indeed, for a prime number $\ell \geq 5$, we have that $\bar{\rho}_{E,\ell}$ is surjective if and only if $\rho_{E,\ell}$ is surjective \cite[p.
 IV-23]{Se1968}.} Serre asked if $c(E) \leq 37$ holds for each elliptic curve $E/\Q$ without complex multiplication.
 This is known as Serre's uniformity question and, following theoretical advances and vast numerical evidence, is now articulated in precise conjectures of Sutherland \cite[Conjecture 1.1]{Su2016} and Zywina \cite[Conjecture 1.12]{Zy2015a}.
-There is partial progress toward resolving Serre's question in understanding the image of $\bar{\rho}_{E,\ell}$, which we discuss in \S \ref{sub-GL2}.
-In addition, there are bounds on $c(E)$ in terms of invariants of $E$, such as the Faltings height $h_E$ or conductor $N_E$ of $E$, which we address in this paper.
+Mazur's landmark work on modular curves implies that $c(E) \leq 11$ if $E$ is semistable \cite[Theorem 4]{Ma1978}.
+Further progress toward resolving Serre's question has since been made by studying modular curves, which we discuss in \S \ref{sub-GL2}.
+In an adjacent direction, there has been progress in bounding $c(E)$ in terms of invariants of $E$, such as the Faltings height $h_E$ or the conductor $N_E$ of $E$, which we address in this paper.

 Serre's original proof of the open image theorem is ineffective and does not give a bound on $c(E)$.
 The first unconditional bound on $c(E)$ is due to Masser and W\"{u}stholz \cite{MW1993} who proved in 1993 that there exist absolute constants $C_1$ and $\gamma$ such that